 FUTURE MEETINGS: ALL MEETINGS WILL BE BY ZOOM.
 Check the website for directions torchlaketownship.org

-These Minutes are available in their entirety on the township website torchlaketownship.org or from the Clerk’s office Monday, Wednesday and Friday 10: 00 AM until 4:00 PM.
+These Minutes are available in their on the township website torchlaketownship.org or from the Clerk’s office Monday, Wednesday and Friday 10: 00 AM until 4:00 PM.
 Kathy Windiate, Township Clerk